Highfivery/zero-spam-for-wordpress/readme.txt

 = v5.2.10 =

-* fix(security): fixes the missing parameter sanitization in the admin dashboard
+* fix(security): fixes the missing parameter sanitization in the admin dashboard, resolves #301

 = v5.2.9 =